bojjenclon/SoundBoard-Old/README.md

+# WARNING

+This project is being remade.
+This repo will be kept for posterity, but it will no longer be supported.

 # SoundBoard

 SoundBoard is an Electron application built with [Vue.js](https://vuejs.org/) and [Bulma](http://bulma.io/).
 It allows the user to assign local audio files to configurable buttons (with optional image backgrounds) and quickly play them back with a click.